tud-amr/ScanNet-SG/README.md

 ```

 __Skip__ the following installation __if__ you already installed the environment for OpenSGA.
-OpenSGA's environment is fully competable with ScanNet-SG.
+OpenSGA's environment is fully compatible with ScanNet-SG.

-If you only want to use the Dataset, please install the environment by (Use mamba instead of conda will make it much faster).
+If you only want to use the dataset, install the environment as follows (using mamba instead of conda will be much faster):
 ```bash
 conda create -n scannet-sg python=3.10 conda activate scannet-sg